theabraxas/SecureAllTheThings/Security_Kickstart.md

 # Overview
 This section focuses on some of the most impactful configurations, systems, and practices to bring the most security value with the fewest actions.

+# Questions

+Size of organization
+Size of external assets/perimeter
+Types of valued assets
+Platforms in use
+Goals/Objectives
+Size of IT, IS, Compliance, Legal, HR, and so on.
+Basic technologies questionnaire.

 # Top 5(?)
 * Multi-factor authentication as much as you can!
 * Monitor breached accounts and force password resets whenever accounts are potentially breached